 The Notes.

-The Notes:
+The notes:

-- will be general unsecured, senior obligations of the Issuer; - will constitute two new series of debt securities issued under the Indenture and will initially consist of \$ million aggregate principal amount of 20 notes and \$ million aggregate principal amount of 20 notes; - with respect to the 20 notes, will mature on , 20 , and with respect to the 20 notes, will mature on , 20 ; - will be issued in denominations of \$1,000 and integral multiples of \$1,000 in excess thereof; - initially will be issued only in book-entry form represented by one or more notes in global form registered in the name of Cede & Co., as nominee of DTC, or such other name as may be requested by an authorized representative of DTC, and deposited with the Trustee as custodian for DTC; and - will be fully and unconditionally guaranteed on an unsecured, unsubordinated basis by the Parent Guarantor, and in certain circumstances may be guaranteed in the future on the same basis by one or more Subsidiary Guarantors.
+- will be general unsecured, senior obligations of the Issuer; - will constitute a new series of debt securities issued under the Indenture that will initially consist of \$1,000,000,000 aggregate principal amount of notes; - will mature on February 15, 2053; - will be issued in denominations of \$1,000 and integral multiples of \$1,000 in excess thereof; - initially will be issued only in book-entry form represented by one or more notes in global form registered in the name of Cede & Co., as nominee of DTC, or such other name as may be requested by an authorized representative of DTC, and deposited with the Trustee as custodian for DTC; and - will be fully and unconditionally guaranteed on an unsecured, unsubordinated basis by the Parent Guarantor, and in certain circumstances may be guaranteed in the future on the same basis by one or more Subsidiary Guarantors.

 Interest.

 Interest on the notes will:

-• with respect to the 20 notes, accrue at the rate of % per annum, and with respect to the 20 notes, accrue at the rate of % per annum, in each case from , 2019 or the most recent interest payment date;
+• accrue at the rate of 3.300% per annum from September 15, 2021 or the most recent interest payment date;

-- with respect to the 20 notes, be payable in cash semi-annually in arrears on with respect to the 20 notes, be payable in cash semi-annually in arrears on - and of each year, beginning on , 20 ; immediately preceding the related interest payment of each year, beginning on and

-. and

-- with respect to the 20 notes, be payable to holders of record on the and dates, and with respect to the 20 notes, be payable to holders of record on the payment dates; and - immediately preceding the related interest payment and immediately preceding the related interest

-• be computed on the basis of a 360-day year consisting of twelve 30-day months.
+- be payable in cash semi-annually in arrears on February 15 and August 15 of each year, beginning on February 15, 2022; - · be payable to holders of record on the February 1 and August 1 immediately preceding the related interest payment dates; and - be computed on the basis of a 360-day year consisting of twelve 30-day months.